mienaikoe/ziyu/Lore/Plot.md

 ## Lif

-Has a major arc where she goes from irrationally emotional to stoicly heroic.
+Has a major arc where she goes from self-reliant and afraid to heroic and vulnerable to her family, but thi maintains chaotic good throughout the story.
+Thi has constant imposter syndrome about hae own life.

 ## Mel

-Is mostly a static character
+Is a lawful neutral character that believes in Lif's purpose, but isn't in a position to make decisions from a non-consensus standpoint.
+She does not have a major arc, but remains true to her promises to her family and her nation, even if she has to keep secrets from both of them sometimes to maintain order.

+## Kip

+Is a character that starts out bored with life and becomes obsessed with sense of duty and heroism, to a fault.

 # Main Plot Point